gvelim/ipfire_wg/README.md

 ## 1. Overview

-This document details the design and implementation of a robust system for routing traffic from a specific internal network (`blue0`) through a commercial WireGuard VPN provider (NordVPN), while ensuring all other traffic uses the standard WAN connection.
+This document details the design and implementation of a robust system for routing traffic from a specific internal network (`blue0`) through a commercial WireGuard VPN provider i.e. NordVPN, while ensuring all other traffic uses the standard WAN connection.
 This solution was developed for the IPFire firewall distribution, specifically on a system where the `wg-quick` utility is unavailable.

-The final product is a single, standalone control script that manages the entire lifecycle of the VPN connection, including the complex routing policies and firewall rules required for this selective routing to work securely and reliably.
+The final product is a single, standalone control script that manages the entire lifecycle of the VPN connection, including the routing policies and firewall rules required for this selective routing to work securely and reliably.

 **Goal:**
 -   Traffic from the **Blue Zone** (`192.168.2.0/24`) must exit to the internet via the NordVPN tunnel.